connexcs/docs/did.md

 ![alt text][did-img-2]

- 2. Fill out the details of the DID.
-You will need to enter the DID number in the DID field.
+ 2. Fill out the details of the modal.

 ![alt text][did-img-3]

-3. Enter the SIP destination (you can point the DID to an extension as well - to point the DID to the extension add the SIP extension).
-4. Select the provider from the drop down menu.
-5. Now select the Provider Rate Card from the drop down menu.
-5. Select the customer from the drop down menu.
-6. Select the Customer Rate Card from the drop down menu
-7. Enter the cost.
-8. Enter the retail cost/monthly that you wish to charge your customer.
-9. Click **Save** button, once the details have been filled out.
+3. Click Save button, once the accurate details have been filled out.

 ## Refresh the List